 A quick read of the DMCA designated agent requirements as detailed in the law may lead you to believe this is a task anyone can undertake.
 This assumption would be incorrect, one many website operators come to regret financially.

-So, what are the minimum requirements for a person to act as DMCA agent for a website?
+So, what are the minimum requirements for a person to act as a DMCA agent for a website?
 The requirements are laughable.
-The two primary ones appear to be able to breath and read.
+The two primary ones appear to be able to breathe and read.
 Okay, I lie.
 The DMCA doesn’t actually require the agent to be breathing, but this gives you an idea of how few requirements there are.
 The key provision is section 512(c)(2), which reads:

 (2) Designated agent. – The limitations on liability established in this subsection apply to a service provider only if the service provider has designated an agent to receive notifications of claimed infringement described in paragraph (3), by making available through its service, including on its website in a location accessible to the public, and by providing to the Copyright Office, substantially the following information: